tweag/python-monorepo-example/___-__-__-linear-sort.md

   go (GT,l,k) ks ls = Sorted (l: forget (merge (Sorted (k: forget ks)) ls))
 ```

-Recall what we had in non-linear case:
+Recall what we had in the non-linear case:

 ```Haskell
  merge :: Ord a => SortedList a -> SortedList a -> SortedList a